-The golden arrow poison frog (Atelopus zeteki) is a small, brightly coloured frog with distinctive black blotches on the upperside and sides of its body, as well as on its limbs (2) (4) (5).
+The Panamanian golden frog (Atelopus zeteki) is a small, brightly coloured frog with distinctive black blotches on the upperside and sides of its body, as well as on its limbs (2) (4) (5).
 The colouration of this distinctive amphibian can vary between gold, pale yellow, bright yellow and green-yellow, and some individuals lack dark markings (2) (4).
 The head is long with a pointed, protruding snout, and the eyes have elliptical-shaped pupils (2).

-Both sexes are similar in colouration (2), although they can be distinguished by size, as the male golden arrow poison frog is smaller than the female.
+Both sexes are similar in colouration (2), although they can be distinguished by size, as the male Panamanian golden frog is smaller than the female.
 The male also has noticeable dark brown areas on its first fingers during the breeding season, which are known as ‘nuptial pads’ and are used to grip the female during mating (2) (4) (5).
 The underside of the female’s body becomes paler when she is carrying eggs (2).

-The larva of the golden arrow poison frog has an oval-shaped, somewhat flattened body and a rounded tail.
+The larva of the Panamanian golden frog has an oval-shaped, somewhat flattened body and a rounded tail.
 The colouration of the larva is dark brown or black on the upperside with metallic gold specks and dark green markings.
 After the larva has metamorphosed into a young adult, it undergoes a colour change and obtains the characteristic bright colouration of the mature adult (2).

 - Also known as

 - Cerro Campana stubfoot toad, golden frog, Panamanian golden frog, Zetek’s frog, Zetek’s golden frog.

 - Rana Dorada.

 - Male snout-vent length: 3.5 - 4.8 cm (2)

 - Female snout-vent length: 4.5 - 6.3 cm (2)

 - Male weight: 3 - 12 g (2)